 Being born again is necessary for salvation

-Many Protestants will also stress that you must be born again to be saved.
+Many Protestants will stress that you must be born again to be saved.
 In a technical sense, this is absolutely correct.
 But here again we diverge from our Western brethren in our understanding of salvation.
+What does it mean to be saved?
 To the Orthodox, salvation is more than forgiveness of your sins.
 It is more than a one-time mental acceptance of Christ and His teachings.
-To us, salvation is an ongoing process through which we attain communion with God and become by grace what Christ is by nature.
+Salvation is an ongoing process through which we attain communion with God and become by grace what Christ is by nature.
 Our humanity is restored to its original state before the Fall, and we can have a real flesh-to-flesh relationship with Christ, who took on our humanity and perfected and honored it.

 Throughout the Epistles, we learn that this new birth is necessary for salvation.
 We die to sin; then, buried with Christ and risen with Him, we unite ourselves to Christ and His Body, the Church.
 In the waters of baptism, “the washing of regeneration and renewing of the Holy Spirit,” we are cleansed, justified, and sanctified (Titus 3:5).
 However, we must make an important clarification here: without repentance and faith, immersion in this water has no effect.